What Are the Different Types of IVF Treatments Available?

 Fertility Clinic in Kurnool

-What are the common side effects of IVF treatments?
+What are the common side effects of IVF treatments? plus icon

 IVF treatments can sometimes be accompanied by various side effects, which may include:

-• Ovarian Hyperstimulation Syndrome (OHSS): A condition where the ovaries become enlarged with fluid accumulation in the abdomen, which can cause discomfort and other symptoms
+• Ovarian Hyperstimulation Syndrome (OHSS): A condition where the ovaries become enlarged with fluid accumulation in the abdomen, which can cause discomfort and other symptoms.

 • Mood Changes: Fertility medications can sometimes lead to mood swings, irritability, or depression.